 Can we limit human action to only that which may be performed perfectly, without possibility of error, at all times and in all circumstances?

-Christian theology recognizes that killing is sometimes justified and necessary, hence men acting in good faith under those conditions are not playing God, but acting in ways anticipated and approved by God.
-And while capital punishment does not deter the psychopath, common sense (and my own police experience) teaches some will be deterred, and we will likely never know their names or numbers.
+Christian theology recognizes killing is sometimes justified and necessary, hence men acting in good faith under those conditions are not playing God, but acting in ways anticipated and approved by God.
+And while capital punishment does not deter the psychopath—perhaps not even the sociopath–common sense (and my own police experience) teaches some will be deterred, and we will likely never know their names or numbers.
 Unquestionably, some innocents will live who would have otherwise died, and their names and numbers will likewise remain unknown.